 Which particular aspect of the topic do you want to discuss or on which area do you want to focus on?
-This is particularly important, since you are not asked to write a PhD-Thesis but a focussed seminar paper.
-It could be that your topic is so large or generic that you will have to focus on a specific industry, a specific branch of the discussion, a concrete business case or reduce the overall topic one question.
-E.g. "Is the Balanced Scorecard a suitable tool for performance management in the area of universities?"
+This is particularly important, since you are not asked to write a PhD-Thesis but a focussed master or bachelor thesis.
+It could be that your topic is so large or so generic that you will have to focus on a specific industry, a specific branch of the discussion, a concrete business case or reduce the overall topic one question.
+E.g. "Is Serious Gaming a suitable tool for performance management in the Berlin tech startups?"
 This individual focussing is your most creative contribution to mankind.
 Ask yourself, what would be interesting to read for interested audiences in business and academia.
 This is how you choose your research question.

 3) Define your methodology

 If you have a concrete research question you can start assuming potential answers to it.
+Ideally you generate a conceptual model or even a structural equation.
 Since academic writing is about generating a body of knowledge to which every academic paper aspires to add, your are asked to define your hypotheses or expectations.
 Scientific method consists of defining a method how to falsify or validate your expectations.
 It is not easy to define the right methodology.
 It all depends.
 And this is not the room to give a paradigmatic statement about science.
 Statistical analysis can be a tool, case studies can be helpful.
-You can also build your own jigsaw of thoughts, building on the state of the current literature to motivate your answer.
-Dialectical thinking and self-reflection will be methods here.
-A seminar paper is only a miniature exercise of academic writing!
-You will find published articles of 20 pages which needed years of research.
+A master thesis is a miniature exercise of academic writing!
+But I do believe that empirical testing while applying established methods of research is part of every ambitious thesis.
+Mixed methods, action research and quasi-experimental research are in the reach of bachelor and master students.
 Your task is to display the capacity to allocate a limited topic into the stream of academic literature and discussion and creatively and critically develop your own thoughts against this informed backdrop.
 Intersubjectivity of your thoughts is key.
 This is why you have to name your sources.
 Plagiarism is to academic writing what fraud is to companies.
 If you have limited empirical study at hand, be sure to use a clear and understandable method.
 It is good to reference to previous studies and learn from prior experience.

 5) Structure your paper and reveal your initial sources